What Is a Renal Disease Diet?

 Food Choices on a Renal Disease Diet

 On this diet, you will limit or avoid a range of foods.
-You will need to work with a dietician who specializes in kidney disease.
-The dietician can create a meal plan that is right for you.
+You will need to work with a dietitian who specializes in kidney disease.
+The dietitian can create a meal plan that is right for you.